Acute lymphoblastic leukaemia (ALL) is a type of blood cancer. Chemotherapy is the main treatment.

 Symptoms of childhood acute lymphoblastic leukaemia (ALL)

-Many symptoms are similar to those of more minor childhood illness.
-Read about the most common signs and symptoms here.
+Many symptoms are of ALL in children are vague and non specific.
+They can be similar to those of more minor childhood illness.
+Read about the signs and symptoms of childhood ALL.

 Referral to a specialist